 In the court’s decision to deny summary judgment to Uber, the Judge Edward M. Chen, the presiding judge, not only focused on Uber’s unbridled right to terminate or deactivate drivers, but also on a number of other facts that favored employee status.
 For example, he pointed to the Uber “Driver Handbook,” which instructs drivers, among other things, to “dress professionally,” send the client a text message 1-2 minutes from the pick-up location, “make sure the radio is off or on soft jazz or NPR,” to “make sure to open the door for your client,” and to “have an umbrella in [their] car for clients to be dry until they get in your car or after they get out.”
 Judge Chen also noted that there is evidence that Uber monitors its drivers’ performance to ensure compliance with Uber’s many quality control standards by requesting that passengers give drivers a star rating on a scale from 1 to 5 after each completed trip based on the driver’s performance.

-As we noted in connection with the proposed Lyft settlement, the changes Uber will make under the terms of the settlement agreement will move the drivers closer to independent contractor status.
+As I noted in connection with the proposed Lyft settlement, the changes Uber will make under the terms of the settlement agreement will move the drivers closer to independent contractor status.
 This view was echoed in an article in The New York Times by Mike Isaac and Noam Scheiber, who quoted a former U.S. Labor Department official calling the changes by Uber a “tweaking” of the relationship.
 It would be prudent for Uber to address the other concerns expressed by Judge Chen as well as dozens of other factors bearing on the issue of independent contractor status.
 Moving the needle in the right direction may not be sufficient.
-As the co-publisher of this blog, Richard Reibstein, was quoted in a Los Angeles Times article by Tracey Lien when commenting on the Lyft settlement, while the settlement may put to rest one or more lawsuits, “it doesn’t mean [the company] is in the clear.
+As the publisher of this blog, Richard Reibstein, was quoted in a Los Angeles Times article by Tracey Lien when commenting on the Lyft settlement, while the settlement may put to rest one or more lawsuits, “it doesn’t mean [the company] is in the clear.
 In fact, many states have more stringent tests for independent contractor status than California, and there’s nothing stopping another lawyer from filing a similar lawsuit in [the future in] California”.
 The article continued: “‘[The company] would be well-served to reevaluate its structure and documentation,’ Reibstein said, ‘because just because you exit one lawsuit does not mean that there won’t be another coming right down the pipe tomorrow.’”